Cherylwwwww/GenAIGame/README.md

 ## 🚀 Getting Started

-Once everything is set up, the website game will be running locally on your computer at **http://localhost:5173**.
+Once everything is set up, the WALLY! isHERE! game will be running locally on your computer at **http://localhost:5173**.
 Start annotating images and watch the AI learn to find Wally!

 ## 📞 Support